jde-gr/star_wars_films/README.md

 ## Installed dependencies

 - React-Bootstrap.
 This framework is used to swap the layout among different device screen dimensions
+- date-fns.
+To format dates without using moment (deprecated)

 ## Available Scripts